Lisa Codrington: Early life and education

-She studied criminology and theatre at the University of Winnipeg and acting at the Ryerson Theatre School.
+During early 2000s, she studied criminology and theatre at the University of Winnipeg and acting at the Ryerson Theatre School.

 Career

-Codrington wrote Cast Iron as a one-woman show about her Barbadian heritage, and won a five-month workshop when she submitted a draft of the play to the Write from the Hop competition.
+Codrington wrote Cast Iron as a one-woman show about her Barbados roots, and won a five-month workshop when she submitted a draft of the play to the Write from the Hop competition.
 The play premiered at Toronto's Tarragon Theatre in 2005, with Alison Sealy-Smith in the lead role.
 Her later plays have included The Aftermath (2011), The Adventures of the Black Girl in Her Search for God (2016) and Up the Garden Path.

 As an actress, Codrington also played Shelley in the series Bad Blood and has had supporting roles in the television series Copper, Heroes Reborn, Man Seeking Woman, The Handmaid's Tale, Saving Hope, Alias Grace, Cardinal, What Would Sal Do?, Schitt's Creek, Anne with an E, Little Dog and Children Ruin Everything, and stage roles in productions of Da Kink in My Hair, A Midsummer Night's Dream and Binti's Journey.